dcarras26/book-movie-app/README.md

 Improvements:

 - One improvement is to implement the user and user login.
 I would like to have a registration form and use Spring Security and possibly LDAP to manage users.

 - Another improvement that I want to add is beautiful homepage.

+- I also want to add JUnit tests for the REST methods and run full tests.

+- I want to add CI/CD with either Jenkins or deploy the application to the cloud and use a cloud pipeline such as in AWS or Azure.

 - The last improvement that I would want to add is a search capability inside the application that utilizes a movie database API like IMDB.